PrimeDAO/deals-docs/published-md-files/TermsOfService.md

 **HOW TO RESOLVE COMPLAINTS AND DISPUTES**

 15.1.
-If an alleged breach, controversy, claim, dispute or difference arises out of or in connection with the present Terms between you and us (a "Dispute"), you agree to seek to resolve the matter with us amicably by referring the matter first to Prime Launch subcategory of forum.prime.xyz, with a detailed description, the date and time the issue arose, your handle to contact you on and the outcome you are seeking.
+If an alleged breach, controversy, claim, dispute or difference arises out of or in connection with the present Terms between you and us (a "Dispute"), you agree to seek to resolve the matter with us amicably by referring the matter first to Prime Deals subcategory of forum.prime.xyz, with a detailed description, the date and time the issue arose, your handle to contact you on and the outcome you are seeking.

 15.2.
 In the event a Dispute cannot be resolved amicably in accordance with clause 15.1, you must first refer the Dispute to proceedings under the International Chamber of Commerce ("ICC") Mediation Rules, which Rules are deemed to be incorporated by reference into this clause 15.
 The place of mediation shall be Willemstad, Curaçao.
 The language of the mediation proceedings shall be English.